-On Thursday, May 3rd, Little Company of Mary Hospital (LCMH) recognized outstanding and dedicated nurses at Little Company of Mary’s 2018 Nurses Week Awards and Recognition Luncheon.
+On Thursday, May 9th, Little Company of Mary Hospital (LCMH) recognized outstanding and dedicated nurses at Little Company of Mary’s 2019 Nurses Week Awards and Recognition Luncheon.
 This was part of a national celebration week to honor the nearly 3.1 million registered nurses in the United States that comprise our nation’s largest healthcare profession.
-This year’s theme was “Nurses: Inspire, Innovate, Influence.”

 Four LCMH nurses and one care partner were specifically recognized for consistently going above and beyond in their compassionate care and duties.
-These recognitions include: Care Partner of the Year, Preceptor of the Year, Nurse Educator of the Year, Nurse Leader of the Year, and Nurse of the Year.
+These recognitions include: Care Partner/Tech of the Year, Nurse Preceptor of the Year, Nurse Educator of the Year, Nurse Leader of the Year, and Nurse of the Year.

-“We celebrate these individuals for their efforts in delivering compassionate care while encompassing the principles of ethical practice in the profession.” said Lisa DiMarco, M.B.A., RN, NEA-BC, FACHE, CNO / Vice President of Patient Care Services at LCMH.
-“It is a celebration of the dedication and continuous improvement in safe and quality health care for our patients.”
+“We celebrate these individuals for their efforts in delivering compassionate care while encompassing the principles of ethical practice in the profession.” said Kathi Cavanaugh, RN, Interim CNO / Vice President of Patient Care Services at LCMH.
+“It is a celebration of the dedication and continuous improvement in safe and quality healthcare for our patients.”